JamesBOPRC/BOPRC_R_Course_Lesson_6/README.md

 over the ‘plyr’ versions.
 There are only seven conflicted functions so it shouldn’t affect the functionality of the ‘LWPTrends’ package.

+You won’t have to use the ‘conflicted’ package very often, but it definitely helps solve the problems that occur when you try to use ‘tidyverse’ and ‘LWPTrends’ at the same time.

 ``` r
 conflict_prefer("summarise", "dplyr")
 conflict_prefer("mutate", "dplyr")